 Amex Platinum & Sapphire Reserve Annual Travel Credit

-The Chase Sapphire Reserve has a flexible $300 credit that will reimburse you for the first $300 in travel purchases, including the price of airfare, lodging, rental cars, etc. This flexibility is very rare for an annual travel credit.
+The Chase Sapphire Reserve® has a flexible $300 credit that will reimburse you for the first $300 in travel purchases, including the price of airfare, lodging, rental cars, etc. This flexibility is very rare for annual travel credit.

 The better option comes down to your travel preferences.
-Because of its sheer flexibility, the Chase Sapphire Reserve credit is better because it can be applied to any travel purchase, even if its total value is $100 less.
-But if you max out the Uber and airline travel credits the Amex Platinum is better.
+Because of its sheer flexibility, the Chase Sapphire Reserve® is better because it can be applied to any travel purchase.
+But if you max out airline travel credits, the Amex Platinum is better.

-The Chase Sapphire Reserve can be the better option if you want to earn bonus points from all travel purchases, not just air travel and hotels.
-Earning bonus points on dining is a definite plus too.
+The Chase Sapphire Reserve can be the better option to earn bonus points from travel purchases, not just flights and hotels.
+Chase Sapphire Reserve® purchases earn up to 10x Chase Ultimate Rewards®.
+Cardholders can earn unlimited:

 Redeeming Ultimate Rewards & Membership Rewards

-Chase Sapphire Reserve: Points are worth 1.5 cents each for all award travel or can transfer to a 1:1 travel partner
+Chase Sapphire Reserve: Points are worth 1.5 cents each for all award travel or can be transferred to a 1:1 travel partner

 Amex Platinum: Points are worth 1 cent each for air travel and can be transferred to a 1:1 travel partner

-Both the Amex Platinum and Chase Sapphire Reserve travel cards offer flexible redemption options.
+The Chase Sapphire Reserve and American Express Platinum travel cards offer flexible redemption options.
 Overall, the Chase Ultimate Rewards Points are more valuable because they are always worth at least one cent each (10,000 points=$100) and 1.5 cents each (10,000 points=$150) when you redeem them for travel in the Chase travel portal.

 The Amex Membership Rewards points are only worth 1 cent each at most for award air travel and gift cards.
 If you redeem them for any other type of award travel through Amex Travel, they might only be worth 0.7 cents each or less.

-Exclusive Amex travel partners include Delta, Emirates, Etihad, JetBlue, Starwood Preferred Guest, Choice Privileges.
+Exclusive Amex travel partners include Delta, Emirates, Etihad, JetBlue, and Choice Privileges.

-- $100 Global Entry/TSA Precheck application fee reimbursement
+- $100 Global Entry or TSA PreCheck application fee credit

 - Priority Pass Select airport lounge access